 - She has travelled to Vienna to present at the Central European Coalition Oncology Group (CECOG)’s Pancreatic Cancer Academy.
 She also contributes to the programme for the event.

-- At the beginning of this year, she gave a presentation on pancreatic cancer to trainee GPs at the Princess Alexandra Hospital NHS Trust.
+- In 2021 she gave a presentation on pancreatic cancer to trainee GPs at the Princess Alexandra Hospital NHS Trust.

 - Over the years she has been involved with various pharmaceutical companies – giving talks on pancreatic cancer, serving on several advisory boards and representing patients of pancreatic cancer.